Crono1124/BattleTactics/README.md

  +Stock Large Laser and + Variants to be balanced

+### Notes

   +Mechs with (XXL) Engines have critical slots permanently occupied on left and right torso sections to adjust for decreased weight.
 These critical slots are considered explosive to the location only.
 This configuration is unique to mech variants and can not be transferred to other mechs via mechlab.

+  +Mech chassis that come with Gyro's or rangefinders pre-installed will not allow them to be removed.
+Similar in fashion to Warhammer and Phoenix Hawk Variants.

  After reading above you'll quickly realize most of these adjustments are not in line with Table Top or anything else for that matter.
 My goal is to just create a fun experience for as many people as I can.

+### Installation Notes:

  Currently the mod uses MODTEK to install and is functional with Battletech version 1.9.1 .
 I'm hoping to have a good baseline version available by Sunday.
 All creative inputs welcome!

+ **The Mod folder needs to be called, "BattleTactics" when placed in your ModTeK Mod Folder.**

  Disclaimer: *I am not an expert modder, just an enthusiast of the game.